moby/moby/docs/reference/commandline/network_create.md

 networks require some pre-existing conditions before you can create one.
 These conditions are:

 * Access to a key-value store.
-Engine supports Consul, Etcd, and Zookeeper (Distributed store) key-value stores.
+Engine supports Consul, Etcd, and ZooKeeper (Distributed store) key-value stores.
 * A cluster of hosts with connectivity to the key-value store.
 * A properly configured Engine `daemon` on each host in the cluster.